Lesson plan

 Procedure

-From their starting point, ask where that water came from, then work backwards, to include all stages of the water cycle, writing/drawing up each stage as it is added.
+From their starting point, ask where that water came from, then work backwards ('where did that water come from?'), to include all stages of the water cycle, writing/drawing up each stage as it is added.
 Students may well include water from taps and in man-made structures.
 These are part of the water cycle in a city.

 Relate the states of matter to the water cycle: water in the lakes and oceans evaporates (liquid to gas) and goes into the air.
 When it gets high enough it cools and condenses (gas to liquid) to form clouds.
 When the liquid drops are heavy enough, they make raindrops that fall as rain or snow (precipitation).
 The snow on mountains will melt if it is warm enough, as we see on our Northshore mountains every year.